 One feature that makes me choose Semrush over Ahrefs is the Keyword Magic Tool.
 As an SEO specialist and a content writer, I frequently conduct keyword research for both my site and my clients.
 And for that, I need robust tools.

-Keyword Magic Tool lets me pull up thousands of keyword ideas from just one seed keyword.
+Keyword Magic Tool lets you pull up thousands of keyword ideas from just one seed keyword.
 It’s super efficient.
-Plus, their filters help me quickly narrow the keyword list down.
+Plus, their filters can help you quickly narrow the keyword list down.
 I can find keywords that are realistic to target and have business value.

-I’ve also been positively impressed by Semrush’s Position Tracker tool which detected keyword ranking changes faster than Ahrefs (my case).
+I’ve also been positively impressed by Semrush’s Position Tracker tool, which detected keyword ranking changes faster than Ahrefs (in my case).

 Right now, I’m using Semrush’s free plan.
 It lets you track up to 8 keywords.
 I use it to keep an eye on my top keywords and compare results with Ahrefs and Ubersuggest (I’ve got a lifetime deal on that one).